MohamedSabith97/Functional-Doc_HRM/New_Format.md

     - In this stage, Waiting for customer clearance on settlement, Once customer clearance completed on settlement then it will move to ARCO clearance.

-    - Customer Clearance is optional for employee, and it will process only who requested the Clearance for settlement in Case and task management.
+    - Customer Clearance is optional for employee, and it will process only who requested the Clearance on settlement in Case and task management.
 Otherwise this clearance stage will be skipped and moved to completed stage.

       - *In The Action field is following to,*